UWrc/UWrc.github.io/docs/tools/r.md

 474M r-base_latest.sif
 ```

 You can run the R binary within the container like below.
 If you created the R library directory as described above (and, more generally, if you want to load or save files), don't forget to use the --bind command.
-You can bind anywhere deeper on the filepath than from where you need to load or save things, with `/gscratch` being a good option.
+You can bind anywhere deeper on the file path than from where you need to load or save things, with `/gscratch` being a good option.

 ```js
 apptainer run --bind /gscratch r-base_latest.sif R